Featured books by Deborah Hopkinson

 Clara is born into slavery but learns an important skill when she becomes a seamstress.
 Her quilting ability allows Clara to put together directions to escape north to freedom when she overhears a conversation about a route to Canada.

 Once, there were no protections for workers who often toiled in dangerous conditions for long hours.
-Until Francis Perkins, that is.
+Until Frances Perkins, that is.
 After she witnessed a tragedy, Perkins toiled tirelessly to help workers all over the United States.
 This illustrated biography of the first woman on President Roosevelt’s cabinet is compelling, highlighting the events that shaped Perkins.
 Additional resources are included.